uc-dataviz/course/assignments/final-project.md

 Final project
 =============

 The purpose of the final project is to apply principles of visual design and technical skills rendering graphics in R to a topic of your own substantive interests.
-Student may work individually or in teams of two.
+Student may work individually or in teams of up to three.
 Students should identify early in the term a research question or topic of substantive importance to themselves, then use the skills developed in this course to design and present a visualization which explains the results.
 The form of this deliverable can take any number of forms:

 -   A research paper with a substantial visualization component
 -   A web site with a substantial (static) visualization component